RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #623, #624

+Added the final parts to run the initiailize method.
+I initialize git, create a `package.json` file, and create the `src/node_modules` directory.
+Technically that's everything that was needed now next is to create the `kd new` command so we can create new projects.

 ## #619, #620, #621, #622

 Made all the necessary adjustments to KLI and continued with the KIKD init